 You can use the SNAP practice templates as often as you like.
 Once you have given your students a few SNAPs, you should have some informal data that will help you guide your planning and responsive teaching.
 For example, if you notice that many of your students are challenged by the number line or backwards skip counting, you will likely want to target these areas with specific classroom activities and routines.
 We are currently collecting one formal assessment in ePAS at the end of the school year.

-Chilliwack teachers will enter data into ePas by the end of November and by the end of May.
+Chilliwack teachers will enter data by the end of November and by the end of May.
 November data entry is based on the previous year’s outcomes, and is only to be completed by grades 3-7 teachers.
 So for example, grade 4 teachers will assess their students at the beginning of the year based on the grade 3 target outcomes and using the grade 3 templates.
-All grades 2-7 teachers will enter data into ePas by the end of May based on the current year’s outcomes.
+All grades 2-7 teachers will enter data by the end of May based on the current year’s outcomes.

 Are there specific considerations for students with special needs or behaviour concerns?

 SNAP can be easily differentiated to suit individual needs.
 Students on an IEP can comfortably work at their own level and you will be able to indicate that they have an IEP.
 For students who have adaptations in place but who do not have a formal IEP, you can note any pertinent information in the comments.
 These students might not be proficient in all areas, however, your brief explanation should indicate how their learning was accommodated.